zorrrooo/Income-Variance-Analysis_Data-Cleaning-and-Analysis_Excel/README.md

 f.
 Regression analysis to find the casuality between important variables impacting the pay rate

 g.
-Can be applied at the organization level for each department for comparison purposes
+Can be applied at the organization level to track and compare departments and performance

 ## Limitations